 The MSRF began in 1997 based on the belief that a fundamental understanding of the relationship between medical research and the practice of medicine can enable physician-scientists to better serve patients and the community.

 Several student projects presented at past forums have been candidates for drug patents, scientific articles, and the application of new technology and medical techniques.

 For additional information on medical student research contact:

 Mary Petzke, Ph.D.

-Director of Medical Student Research
+Assistant Dean for Medical Student Research